scrawfo6/qm_manual/docs/simulationcell.rst

 -------------------

 QMCPACK offers the capability to use a mixture of open and periodic boundary conditions.
-The parameter expects a single string of three characters separated by spaces, *e.g.* “p p p” for purely periodic boundary conditions.
+The :code:`bconds` parameter expects a single string of three characters separated by spaces, *e.g.,* “p p p” for purely periodic boundary conditions.
 These characters control the behavior of the :math:`x`, :math:`y`, and :math:`z`, axes, respectively.
 Non periodic directions must be placed after the periodic ones.
-Examples of valid
+Examples of valid :code:`bconds`
 include:

 “p p p”